OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 As I was compiling this blog post I came across Brent’s review and, frankly, I love it.
 He said exactly what I wanted to say, but better.
 He explains how the reader should approach the book, depending on whether they are a DBA, a manager or a developer/SysAdmin.

-Personally, my favourite take-aways from DRE were the focus on “resilience over robustness” and the ubiquitous use of SLOs as a method for aligning objectives and improving collaboration across the “wall of confusion” between dev and ops.
-I also appreciated the focus on “operational visibility” as opposed to traditional monitoring, which get’s to the heart of the current #observability debate.
+Personally, my favorite take-aways from DRE were the focus on “resilience over robustness” and the ubiquitous use of SLOs as a method for aligning objectives and improving collaboration across the “wall of confusion” between dev and ops.
+I also appreciated the focus on “operational visibility” as opposed to traditional monitoring, which gets to the heart of the current #observability debate.

 Brent signs off with: